-Based on the results of case studies and parametric optimization, it can be concluded that:
+Based on the results of case studies and parametric optimization, we have the following conclusions.

-- 1. Thermal resistance and pressure drop across the microchannel decrease with an increase in volume flow rate and increase with a decrease in Knudsen numbers in the slip flow region. - 2.
-The optimum channel aspect and fin spacing ratios increase with the volume flow rate to allow the decrease in thermal resistance and pressure drop. - 3.
-The optimum entropy generation rate decreases with the increase in Knudsen numbers in the slip flow region. - 4.
-Due to slip flow and temperature jump boundary conditions, fluid friction decreases and heat transfer increases in the microchannels which decreases the total entropy generation rate. - 5.
-A low thermal conductivity heat sink with a large number of microchannels gives acceptable performance in terms of entropy generation rate.

-6. Lower tangential momentum and energy accommodation coefficients results in higher entropy generation rates.
+- Thermal resistance and pressure drop across the microchannel decrease with an increase in volume flow rate and increase with a decrease in Knudsen numbers in the slip flow region. - The optimum channel aspect and fin spacing ratios increase with the volume flow rate to allow the decrease in thermal resistance and pressure drop. - 3) The optimum entropy generation rate decreases with the increase in Knudsen numbers in the slip flow region. - 4) Due to slip flow and temperature jump boundary conditions, fluid friction decreases and heat transfer increases in the microchannels which decreases the total entropy generation rate. - A low thermal conductivity heat sink with a large number of microchannels gives acceptable performance in terms of entropy generation rate. - 6) Lower tangential momentum and energy accommodation coefficients results in higher entropy generation rates.